-FAMILY BACKGROUND
+MY FAMILY BACKGROUND

 I was born and bred in Kibbutz Shamir, in what was then the British Mandate Palestine.
-It was established in 1939 by a small group of mainly Romanian Jewish immigrants to Palestine, in a temporary place near Kfar Atta in the Haifa region.
-In 1944 it was relocated to a permanent place on the slopes of the Golan Heights, which tower 3,000 feet above the Upper Galilee.
-Indeed, before the border shifted east as a result of the six-day war in 1967, Kibbutz Shamir was at the most eastern border settlement in Israel.
+Established in 1939, by a small group of mainly Romanian Jewish immigrants to Palestine, in a temporary place near Kfar Atta in the Haifa region, the Kibbutz was where I was born two years later.
+In 1944, the settlement was relocated to a permanent place on the slopes of the Golan Heights, which tower 3,000 feet above the Upper Galilee.
+Indeed, before the border shifted east because of the six- day war in 1967, Kibbutz Shamir was at the most eastern border settlement in Israel.
 The Kibbutz system, though it spans a wide geographical area along the borders of Israel, has always been a tiny minority of Israel's population.
 A relatively rare phenomenon can be observed from the kibbutz - a 'sunrise in the west'.
-The kibbutz is nested in the steeply-rising western slopes of the Golan.
+The kibbutz is nested in the steeply- rising western slopes of the Golan.
 When the sun rises, its first rays at daybreak illuminate the peaks of the Ramim mountain range across the valley to the west of Shamir.
-As the sun climbs progressively higher the more of Ramim is bathed in sunshine which can then be observed progressing from west to east, down the slopes of Ramim, across the valley and up the slopes of the Golan before reaching the kibbutz.
+As the sun climbs progressively higher, the more of Ramim is bathed in sunshine, which can then be observed progressing from west to east, down the slopes of Ramim, across the valley and up the slopes of the Golan before reaching the kibbutz.

-((The kibbutz (Hebrew word for "communal settlement") is a unique rural community; the fulfillment of Karl Marx's idea "from each according to his ability, to each according to his needs".
-The first kibbutzim (plural of 'kibbutz') were founded some 40 years before the establishment of the State of Israel (1948).
+The kibbutz (Hebrew word for "communal settlement") is a unique rural community; the fulfillment of of Karl Marx's idea "from each according to his ability, to each according to his needs".
+The first kibbutzim (plural 'kibbutz') were founded some 40 years before the establishment of the State of Israel (1948).
 Their founders were young Jewish pioneers, mainly from Eastern Europe, who came not only to reclaim the soil of their ancient homeland (as is Zionism), but also to forge a new way of life.
-Today there are some 270 kibbutzim, with memberships ranging from 40 to more than 1,000, scattered throughout the country, mostly in the periphery.
-The proportion of the kibbutz population within the Israeli society declined from 6.5% in the 1948 census to 3.3% in 1972.
-At the end of the year 2002 the kibbutz population numbered 115,600, living in 268 kibbutzim, and it constituted 2.1% of the total Jewish population in the country.)
+Today there are some 270 kibbutzim, with memberships ranging from 40 to more than one, 000, scattered throughout the country, mostly in the periphery.
+The proportion of the kibbutz population within the Israeli society declined from 6.5% in the 1948 census to three.
+Three percent, in 1972.
+At the end of the year 2002 the kibbutz Population numbered 115,600, living in 268 kibbutzim, and it constituted 2.1% of the total Jewish population in the country.